Dr Fernando Guimaraes

 “Government funds aren’t enough to develop all promising projects and fundraising can make a big difference”.

 Strengthening immunotherapy to fight melanoma

 As a scientist at the Walter and Eliza Hall Institute of Medical Research in Victoria, Dr Fernando Guimaraes is focused on immunology research, particularly into cells that constantly monitor, recognise and kill other, altered cells in the body – the natural-killer lymphocytes.

 With this, his second Cure Cancer grant, Fernando seeks to continue previous research into how the immune system can control the spread of cancer, with an aim of ultimately identifying “breakthrough science” that can stimulate the body’s immune system to achieve this.

 Despite advances in treatment and early detection, metastasis remains a leading cause of cancer-related death, he says, and studies over the past decade have reinforced the role the immune system can play.
 As evidence he points to the granting of the 2018 Nobel Prize in physiology or medicine for the discovery of new “checkpoints” in tumour immunology.

 “Medical researchers’ journeys are never easy,” Fernando reflects.
 “To succeed, they must be motivated, ambitious, curious, ethical, hardworking, open-minded, respectful and tolerant.”

 Moreover, competition for funding is always tough.
-“That’s why new early-career grants like the Cure Cancer Australia emerging investigator initiative are a priceless opportunity for scientists,” he says.
+“That’s why new early-career grants like the Cure Cancer emerging investigator initiative are a priceless opportunity for scientists,” he says.